Koukyosyumei/EvilProof/MEMO.md

 <details>

-***Overview***: This paper addresses ZKP compiler correctness by partially verifying the field-blasting compiler pass, which translates Boolean and bitvector logic into finite field operations.
+***Overview***: This paper addresses ZKP compiler correctness by partially verifying the field-blasting compiler pass, translating Boolean and bitvector logic into finite field operations.
 The contributions of this paper include:

 1. Correctness Definition: It introduces a precise correctness definition for ZKP compilers, ensuring that the compiler preserves the soundness and completeness of the underlying ZK proof system.
-Specifically, if a ZK proof system is specified in a low-level language (L) and compiled from a high-level language (H) to L, the compiler must maintain these properties for statements in H. The definition is also compositional, meaning proving correctness for each compiler pass suffices to prove correctness for the whole compiler.
+Specifically, suppose a ZK proof system is specified in a low-level language (L) and compiled from a high-level language (H) to L. In that case, the compiler must maintain these properties for statements in H. The definition is also compositional, meaning proving correctness for each compiler pass suffices to prove correctness for the whole compiler.

 2. Verifiable Field-Blaster Architecture: The paper presents an architecture for a verifiable field-blaster, consisting of a set of encoding rules.
 It provides verification conditions (VCs) for these rules, and shows that if the VCs hold, the field-blaster is correct.
 These conditions can be automatically checked (in bounded form), reducing both the initial and ongoing costs of verification.